reasoncorp/bulky/README.md

 # Bulky

 Bulky is a Rails engine that allows you to create background bulk update jobs for your models and provides an administrative interface to view job status.

-Flash notices are displayed in the host application when jobs are completed.
+To process bulk updates, a bulk update job is saved to the database and passed to Resque.
+Resque then queues a job for each of the records contained in the bulk update.
+Resque workers then process the queued updates in the background.
+All model validations and callbacks are handled normally and a flash notice will be displayed in the host application when all updates have been processed.

 Note that there are inherent security risks involved with bulk updating your models.
-Users with rights to perform bulk updates should be allowed explicitly and all others blocked from the controller altogether.
+Users with rights to perform bulk updates should be allowed explicitly and all others blocked.

 ## Installation